 - More than 150 connections/followers

-- Recent shares of original content of any type (text, images, videos, articles, documents, etc.)
+- Recent sharing of original content (text, images, videos, articles, documents, etc.)

-- A history of abiding by LinkedIn’s Professional Community Policies
+- A track record of adhering to LinkedIn’s Professional Community Policies

 How to Create a LinkedIn Newsletter for a Company Page

-Step 1: Navigate to your LinkedIn Feed and click “Write article.”
+Step 1: Go to your LinkedIn Feed and select “Write article.”

-After you publish your first edition, don’t forget to customize your automatically created newsletter page.
+After publishing, don’t forget to customize your newsletter page that LinkedIn generates automatically.